dra2020/baseclient/docs/dataflow.md

     this.uses(basedata);
   }

-  dfid(): any { this.ifcompute(); return this.myresult }
+  dfid(): any { this.ifcompute(); return this._myresult }

-  result(): any { this.ifcompute(); return this.myresult }
+  myresult(): any { this.ifcompute(); return this._myresult }

   compute(): void
   {
-    // compute myresult from basedata
+    // compute _myresult from basedata
-    // maybe only change myresult conditionally - the change in basedata might have been irrelevant }
+    // maybe only change _myresult conditionally - the change in basedata might have been irrelevant }
 }
 ```

-This class has a number of common characteristics you find in my `DataFlow` subclases:
+This class has a number of common characteristics you find in many `DataFlow` subclasses:

 - It extends from the `DataFlow` class to inherit the basic change tracking mechanism.

 - It defines its own dfid function so it can act as an internal node in a larger data flow computation.

 - It defines a `compute` function that does the actual work of computing the derived result.
 This function might
-examine the basedata object to determine if its value (`myresult`) actually does change.
+examine the basedata object to determine if its value (`_myresult`) actually does change.
 If it doesn't need to
-change, it would ensure that any downstream data flow nodes are not forced to recompute by leaving myresult
+change, it would ensure that any downstream data flow nodes are not forced to recompute by leaving `_myresult`
-unchanaged.
+unchanged.

 - It uses the helper member function `ifcompute` to determine whether it needs to recompute its result.
 This function is
 simply: